lauramottaprojects/atlantic-coast-tours-chatbot/README.md

 - **Terminal client:** `chat.mjs` — the same chat from the command line.
 - **Backend:** a Vercel serverless function (`api/chat.mjs`) that proxies Gemini **3.1 Flash-Lite** calls.
 The Gemini API key lives only in a Vercel environment variable — never in the browser or the repo.
 - **Live data:** tours are read **live from a Google Sheets database** (CSV export) on every load — no snapshot, no manual sync.
+- **Live weather:** the assistant answers weather questions with **real-time forecasts from Open-Meteo** — "how's the weather in Dingle this weekend?" works for any place, and if you allow browser geolocation it uses your location for "here" / "near me" questions.

 ## Live URLs